 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows estimated Chevrolet Tahoe insurance rates for different risk profiles and scenarios.
+The chart below illustrates average Chevrolet Tahoe insurance rates for other coverage scenarios.

-- The lowest rate with discounts is $577
+- The cheapest rate after discounts is $561

-- Drivers who choose higher $1,000 deductibles will pay around $860 a year
+- Drivers who choose higher $1,000 deductibles will pay approximately $68 each year

-- Choosing low $100 deductibles for comprehensive and collision insurance will increase the cost to $1,074
+- Selecting low deductibles for comprehensive and collision insurance will cost $1,038

-- The cost for full coverage for a teen driver may cost $3,780 a year
+- The cost with full coverage for a teenage driver can cost as much as $3,708 a year

-for a Chevrolet Tahoe can also vary considerably based on your driver profile, the trim level of your Tahoe, and policy deductibles and limits.
+Insurance rates for a Chevrolet Tahoe can also vary considerably based on the trim level of your Tahoe, your risk profile, and liability limits and deductibles.

-Older drivers and high deductibles could pay as little as $900 per year on average for full coverage.
-Rates are highest for teen drivers, where even good drivers upwards of $3,700 a year.
+More mature drivers with no violations or accidents and high physical damage deductibles may only pay around $900 per year on average for full coverage.
+Rates are much higher for teen drivers, where even without any violations or accidents they should be prepared to pay at least $3,700 a year.
 View Rates by Age

 Where you live makes a big difference in Chevrolet Tahoe insurance rates.
-A 40-year-old driver could pay as low as $620 a year in states like Idaho, Maine, and Iowa, or as much as $1,330 on average in Michigan, Louisiana, and New York.
+A 40-year-old driver could pay as low as $600 a year in states like North Carolina, Wisconsin, and Vermont, or have to pay at least $1,230 on average in Florida, New York, and Michigan.